What better way to spend your time this Christmas holiday by creating holiday goals! Have you heard of holiday goals? Let me clarify to you.

 I know it’s hard to keep goals and I know that some goals you can’t exactly achieve.
 But the point of a holiday goal is to put your mindset in a place where you believe that you can achieve your goals (pretty much like a new year’s resolution warm-up).

 So you deserve a treat to yourself for completing your holiday goals.
-These treats could be self-care, shopping, yummy treats or just being in the moment and enjoying the time with your family and friends.
+These treats could be self-care, shopping, shop for makeup, yummy treats, shop online or just being in the moment and enjoying the time with your family and friends.

 What are you waiting for?
 Christmas is nearly coming so start making holiday goals for the holiday season!
 Follow the tutorial steps in the post and start right now.